chetan-7span/SwiftUIUtilityKit/README.md

 # SwiftUIUtilityKit

+🛠 Installation
+Via Swift Package Manager
+1. Open your Xcode project.
+2. Go to File > Add Packages.
+3. Paste the repository URL: https://github.com/chetan-7span/SwiftUIUtilityKit.git
+4. Select the latest version and add it to your target.

 A Swift package that includes various useful components for iOS development, such as:

-import SwiftUIUtilityKit

 - **DeviceManager**: Provides functionality to fetch detailed device information in SwiftUI.